HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 ## The SmartFactory Project - Sortic

-The implementation of the SmartFactory project  for Sortic looks like this:
+The implementation of the SmartFactory project for Sortic looks as follows:

 <img src="./docs/images/RepoOverview.png" height="300"/>